martinseanhunt/median/README.md

 4. Link up category on post-detail page

-5. Make success in to a component
+5. Put comments in own component and get info from store

-6. Import svgs - comments list etc
+6. Green border on user images

+7. CSS animation when click comment form

+8. Style loading

+9. Style not found